Lambert Simnel: "Coronation"

 On 24 May 1487 Simnel was crowned in Christ Church Cathedral in Dublin as "King Edward VI".
 He was about 10 years old.
 Lord Kildare collected an army of Irish soldiers under the command of his younger brother, Thomas FitzGerald of Laccagh.

 John de la Pole, 1st Earl of Lincoln, formerly the designated successor of his uncle the late King Richard III, joined the conspiracy against Henry VII.
 He fled to Burgundy, where Warwick's aunt Margaret of York, the Dowager Duchess of Burgundy, kept her court.
 Lincoln claimed that he had taken part in young Warwick's supposed escape.
 He also met Viscount Lovell, who had supported a failed Yorkist uprising in 1486.
 Margaret collected 2,000 Flemish mercenaries and shipped them to Ireland under the command of Martin Schwartz, a noted military leader of the time.
-They arrived in Ireland on 5 May.
-King Henry was informed of this and began to gather troops.
+They arrived in Ireland in May.
+King Henry VII was informed of this and began to gather troops.